xxoo/node-fswin/readme.md

-basic mode will wait till the search finish and return all results in an array. the progressive mode will reutrn every single result as soon as it is available.

-this is useful when you are listing many files or the callback has much works to do. during the process the returned file information might be outdated. if you don't want to waste an I/O on each file for doing this job, try this mode.
+basic mode will wait till the search finish and return all results in an array. the progressive mode will reutrn every single result as soon as it is available. this mode is useful when you are listing many files or the callback has much works to do. during the process the file information might be outdated. if you don't want to waste another I/O on each file for doing this job, try this mode.

 Examples